 LONDON'S BEST INDOOR PLAYGROUNDS

-When the weather is conspiring against you and the kids are bouncing off the walls, an indoor play centre (or soft play for the younger ones) is what you need.
+When the weather is conspiring against you and the kids are bouncing off the walls, an indoor play ground (or soft play centre for the younger ones) is what you need.

 The biggest and possibly the best indoor play centre in London – the kids gave it a score of ‘infinity out of ten’ - KidZania is a child-sized city where the kids are 100% in charge.